minyez/mykit/README.md

 ## Install

 Clone the repository to some local path, e.g. `/path/to/mykit/`.
-`cd` too `/path/to/mykit/`, install the package by
+`cd` to `/path/to/mykit/`, install the package by

 ```
 python setup.py install
 ```

-Or if you have already install the prerequisites, add to shell configuration
+Or if you have already installed the prerequisites, just add

 ```shell
 export PYTHONPATH="/path/to/mykit/:$PYTHONPATH"
 ```

-Add `tools` to environment variables
+to your shell configuration.

+To use scripts, you also need to add the following line in shell configuration

 ```shell
 export PATH="/path/to/mykit/tools/:$PATH"
 ```

-Perform a quick test to check the installation
+Afterwards, you may perform a quick test to check the installation

 ```shell
 cd /path/to/mykit/test